jkkummerfeld/text2sql-data/systems/baseline-template/README.md

 - Identify an SQL template for this question
 - Choose which words will fit which slots in the template

-The model is a bi-directional LSTM that
+The model uses a bi-directional LSTM to predict a label for each word, indicating whether it fills a slot.
+The final hidden states of the LSTM are used to predict the template.
+There is no enforcement of agreement between the template and the slots.
+Visually, for the sentence "Flights from Denver to Boston" it looks like this:

 ![Image of model structure](./model.png)

-Given our observation of overlap between train and test splits for the standard data, this is a simple baseline that clearly doesn't generalise, but may be very effective:
+This approach is motivated by our observation of overlap between train and test in question-based data splits.

-- Convert the data into a set of templates where the only variables in the templates are words that occur in the input
-- Run a tagger over the input, where the tags are the slots words need to fill, and the tagger also chooses a template
+It will completely fail on query-based data splits, but does surprisingly well on question-based splits, making it a nice baseline.

 If you use this code, please cite our ACL paper: